Finding Aid for the Garber-Pyle Family Papers

 Gift of Spencer Pyle, 2020

 Both daughters married and remained in Berwyn.
-Sarah Garber (1901-1981) married Abram Pyle (1902-1985) and their eldest son Henry Grove “Zeke” Pyle (1930-2008) was, like his grandfather, an active member of the Berwyn community.
-He wrote a recollection of his grandfather and the store for the TEHS History Quarterly (Vol. 33, no. 3, July 1995; Garber or his store are referenced in numerous Quarterly articles.
-See below for Quarterly references to Henry “Zeke” Pyle).
-Four generations of this family served in the Berwyn Fire Company: Henry O. Garber (a charter member); his son-in-law Abram Pyle; his grandson Henry “Zeke” Pyle: and his great-granddaughter Whitney Pyle.
+Sarah Garber (1901-1981) married Abram Pyle (1902-1985) and their son Henry Grove “Zeke” Pyle (1930-2008) was, like his grandfather, an active member of the Berwyn community.
+He wrote a recollection of his grandfather and the store for the TEHS History Quarterly (Vol. 33, no. 3, July 1995, one of dozens of History Quarterly articles concerning his grandfather or Garber's Store).
+(Several Quarterly references for Henry "Zeke" Pyle are listed below.)
+Four generations of Garber's family served in the Berwyn Fire Company: Henry O. Garber (a charter member); his son-in-law Abram Pyle; his grandson Henry “Zeke” Pyle: and his great-granddaughter Whitney Pyle.
 Henry O. Garber’s great-grandson, Spencer Matthew Pyle, donated these materials to the TEHS in 2020.

-The Garber-Pyle Collection contains primarily photographs, with over 230 prints, both loose and in albums.
-There are also deeds to two properties in Berwyn, and a few items of printed matter.
+The Garber-Pyle Collection contains over 300 photographs, both loose and in albums, with about three-quarters of this total being family-related; the remainder are Berwyn-related.
+There are also deeds to two properties in Berwyn, and several other items of printed matter.

 Contents of the Collection: